enaj1125/Continuing_project/README.md

 Thus, the degree can be calculated by keep tracking five variables: current edges, current nodes, new nodes, overlapping nodes, overlapping edges.

 This method is more complicated, but provides a more mathematical way to describe how the new edges are formed by keeping tracking the overlapping hashtags.
+This method is not used in calculating the rolling degree in this module.